 #Phosphoric acid [Phos]

 Suits debility of nervous or functional origin, with burning in spines or limbs.
 It is characterized by indifference and torpidity of body and mind, a total lack of erethism.
 There is failure in memory.
-It suits especially debility arising from sexual excesses or loses of semen.
+It suits especially debility arising from sexual excesses or seminal loss.
 A debility that sets in after mental emotions, grief, sorrow, home-sickness or disappointments, with emaciation, night sweats, drowsiness, etc., will call for Phosphoric acid.
 Ambra.
 A lack of reaction from nervous weakness calls for Ambra.
 Psorinum.
 Lack of reaction from a psoric taint.
 The patient is greatly prostrated after acute or violent diseases.
 Laurocerasus.
 Lack of reaction in diseases of the lungs.
 Muriatic acid.
 There is the greatest general debility with this remedy; the patient is too weak to maintain his position in bed, and so slips down to the foot of the bed all in a heap and must be lifted into position frequently; inability to void the urine unless the bowels move is present, thus showing the prostration.
 Veratrum album.
 Debility with blue veins, cold and blue hands and feet.
 Sulphuric acid.
 All acids have a debility; that of Sulphuric acid is shown by a tremor, a general weakness and tremulousness.

 Functional debility from loss of fluids, sexual excesses, etc.,or debility when convalescing from acute diseases with much sinking at epigastrium.
 It is the great remedy for exhaustion and suits anaemic debility from long-lasting drains on the system.
 Arsenicum.
 Debility from overtaxing the muscles; exertion such as mountain climbing will indicate it.
 Phosphorus.
 Sudden prostration.
 The nervous system is exhausted.
 It corresponds to a nervous debility especially.
 Fatigue after eating.